nservant/HiC-Pro/README.rst

 See NEWS for information about changes in this and previous versions

-See LOGBOOK for details about the HiC-Pro developmens
+See LOGBOOK for details about the HiC-Pro developments

 See LICENSE for license information